Skip to main content

 asyncio.run(main())

-Without pre-connecting, the first TTS request includes WebSocket connection setup (~500ms).
-Subsequent requests reuse the connection and are fast (~100-150ms TTFA).
+Without pre-connecting, the first TTS request includes WebSocket connection setup.
+Subsequent requests reuse the connection.
+See Latency for typical numbers.
 Pre-connecting moves this overhead to application startup.

 Word Timestamps